BitcoinCacheMachine/BitcoinCacheMachine/CONTRIBUTING.md

 Sign up for a github.com account.

-Get the code by following the instructions in "Getting Started"

-Make a development branch to do your work
+Fork the BitcoinCacheMachine repository to your account.
+Clone the repo to your machine, then make a development branch to do your work

     git checkout -b branch-name